VsileIS/rwewe/README.md

 ### 📠Functions:

-command = "!screenshot"
+> !screenshot"
-using to : do a screenshot and sent to you
+> - do a screenshot and sent to you

-command = "!photoWebcam"
+> "!photoWebcam"
-using to : do a photo from the webcam and sent to you
+>- do a photo from the webcam and sent to you

-command = "!openLink"
+> "!openLink"
-using to : open the link on the victim's computer
+>- open the link on the victim's computer

-command = "!directory"
+> "!directory"
-using for: get a path to rat virus
+>- get a path to rat virus

-command = "!directoryContent"
+> "!directoryContent"
-using for: get all files name placed in the same directory with virus
+>- get all files name placed in the same directory with virus

-command = "!createFolder"
+> "!createFolder"
-using for: create a folder on the victim's computer
+>- create a folder on the victim's computer

 command = "!deleteFolder"
 using for: delete a folder on the victim's computer